kristaiida/kristaiida/README.md

 - 👋 Hi, I’m @kristaiida
-- 👀 I’m interested in learning more about coding
-- 🌱 I’m currently learning Javascript

 <!---
 kristaiida/kristaiida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.